calinux-py/WhoDAT/README.md

 # WhoDAT - InfoSec Analyzer for Nerds

 WhoDAT is a cybersecurity tool for nerds.
-WhoDAT analyzes emails, URLs, headers, IPs, and attachments for threats--using free APIs like VirusTotal, Google Safe Browsing, and Hybrid Analysis.
+Analyze emails, URLs, headers, IPs, and attachments for threats--using free APIs like VirusTotal, Google Safe Browsing, and Hybrid Analysis.

 ## Features